 The professional practice of psychology is regulated by each state, and the degree requirements in Kaplan University's Postgraduate Certificate in Applied Behavior Analysis program do not guarantee or prepare you for state licensure upon graduation.

-The Behavior Analyst Certification Board®, Inc., (BACB®) has approved the Kaplan University course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst® Examination.
+The Behavior Analyst Certification Board®, Inc., (BACB®) has verified the Kaplan University course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst® Examination.

 The BACB can be contacted at:

 |PS507||Ethics for Behavior Analysts||5|

 |PS522||Behavioral Measures and Interpretation of Data||5|

 |Total Core Requirements||35|